f3d-app/f3d/doc/user/QUICKSTART.md

 If you'd like to disable these properties, you can specify the `--geometry-only` [option](OPTIONS.md) from the command line to construct a default scene instead.

-If you're unsure about what kind of scene your file supports, please see the table of [supported file formats](#supported-file-formats).
+See the table of [supported file formats](SUPPORTED_FILE_FORMATS.md) if you're unsure about what kind of scene your file supports.

 ## Interacting with your scene